johnfouf/monetdb_federated_poc/README.md

 pass: monetdb
 </code></pre>

-5) Create the databases in the tmpfs of your VMs (usually in /dev/shm), since remote tables at the time are created on disk, it makes a big difference in execution times.
-6) Python libraries for algorithms are in `algorithms` folder.
+5) Python libraries for algorithms are in `algorithms` folder.
 Set this to path and update udfs.sql file that appends the path hard-coded.
-7) Run udfs.sql file in `mclient` in all the monetdb databases.
+6) Run udfs.sql file in `mclient` in all the monetdb databases.
-8) Include in servers.py file all the global/local nodes (as in the already existing example).
+7) Include in servers.py file all the global/local nodes (as in the already existing example).
 The first node is the global.
-9) Default port for mserver is hard-coded in mserver.py file.
+8) Default port for mserver is hard-coded in mserver.py file.

 <b>Usage:</b>
 Run server: <br>